-In this post I’m going over exactly how much I made from 2.2 million views on YouTube, how you can make money with ads or affiliate marketing, giving you insight into what it takes to actually make money on YouTube, and some tips on how to grow your channel so it is large enough to make a difference in your life financially.
+In this post I’m going over how to make money on YouTube, from how you can make money with ads to how you can multiple your efforts with affiliate marketing.
+I’m giving you insight into what it takes to actually make money on YouTube after three years of learning how to do it on my own.
+I hope these tips on how to grow your channel so it is large enough to make a difference in your life financially.

 How do YouTube channels make money?